On Thursday, May 23rd, 2002, Ireland suffered a crippling blow to its World Cup hopes when captain and hero Roy Keane was sent home from Saipan.

 He would also later point to concerns over the food on offer, recalling one incident in his autobiography where Irish players were given cheese sandwiches to eat before a qualifier.

-The day before his showdown with Mick, Keane had already begun to contemplate quitting the squad altogether, only for a phone calle from Sir Alex Ferguson to change his mind.
+The day before his showdown with McCarthy, Keane had already begun to contemplate quitting the squad altogether, only for a phone call from Ferguson to change his mind.

 Even so, Keane had already decided to retire from international football once the tournament finished and had no qualms about telling the Irish Times and RTE exactly why in an interview later that day.